hemantkrgupta/linkedlist/README.md

 ## 8. NthFromLast

 This class provides getNthFromLast function.
 This function takes two arguments: reference to head and N and returns Nth node's data from the end or -1 in case node doesn't exist in O(n) time and constant space.
+For more information, visit https://practice.geeksforgeeks.org/problems/nth-node-from-end-of-linked-list/1